BIOMED 2510 - Biomedical Science IIA

 Students will be supplied with required & suggested readings, available from the Barr Smith Library or from online sources.

-Access to MyUni and University email is absolutely required, as the bulk of communication with students will be via these mechanisms.
+Access to MyUni and University email is absolutely required; communication with students will primarily be via these mechanisms, and students are encouraged to regularly (i.e. every 1-2 days) check these sources for any new information.

 MyUni: Teaching materials and course documentation will be posted on the MyUni website (http://myuni.adelaide.edu.au/).